Trade Stock Indices

 Support Level for Putting Stop Loss Order Level for Buy Trade

-If you're going short (selling a financial instrument), just look for a nearby resistance level that is above your trade entry point and put this stop loss about 10 pips to 20 pips above that resistance level.
-The example presented & shown below show the level where a trader can set their stop loss orders just above the resistance level on a stock chart.
+If you are selling a financial instrument, find a nearby price level where the price has had trouble going higher, that is above where you started your trade, and put your stop loss about 10 to 20 pips above that level.
+The example given below shows where a trader can put their stop loss orders just above the price level on a stock chart.

 Resistance Level for Putting Stop Loss Order Level for Sell Trade